How to Put Password in Excel File

 Let us now see the step-wise guide to know how to put a password on an Excel file 2003.

-- Step 4: Now enter the password in the Password Box.
-You can set any of the password — Password to open or Password to modify or both.
+Step 4: Now enter the password in the Password Box.
+You can set any of the passwords — Password to open or Password to modify or both.
 Remember to set different passwords if you wish to set both of them.

 Bonus Tip: How to Recover Lost Excel Password?

-- Step 1: Download and install PassFab Excel Password Recovery on your PC.
+Step 1: Download and install PassFab for Excel on your PC.
 In the main interface, you’ll find Open tab.

 Congratulations!
 You have successfully removed your forgotten password off your Excel file.

-In the above article, we have successfully shown how to put password on MS Excel file for different versions.
-Along with it, in case if you forget your password, PassFab Excel Password Recovery is here for you.
+In the above article, we have successfully shown how to put a password on MS Excel file for different versions.
+Along with it, in case if you forget your password, PassFab for Excel is here for you.
 Hope all the information provided to you through the article helps you in any possible way to solve your issues.
 Share your feedback with us by commenting below.

 Product-related questions?
 Speak directly to our Support Team >>